5 SEO Tips to Drive Growth Like You’re Yoda

 There are a ton of articles about SEO tips.
-Some of them are really good but I wanted to take a holistic approach to this concept.
-This is important for businesses in any industry especially highly competitive ones that sell things like credit cards, health care, jewelry, real-estate and insurance.
-I wanted to really show you what you need to do to to take your “SEO” to the next level.
-Here are some Yoda level SEO Tips.
-Enjoy.
+Some of them are really good, but I wanted to take a holistic approach to this concept.
+This is important for businesses in any industry, especially highly competitive ones that sell things like credit cards, health care, jewelry, real-estate and insurance.
+I wanted to really show you what you need to do to take your “SEO” to the next level.
+Here are some Yoda level SEO tips.
+Enjoy!

 Yoda These SEO Tips are for You

-Yoda is a wise business creature who believes in working hard and smart.
+Yoda is a wise business creature who believes in working smart.
 He is a CEO of the Jedi Academy where he trains Jedi Knights who fight evil and save the world.
 Yoda believes in branding, is a fan of great advertising, and adores taking care of his customers and employees.
-He is a shrewd business man who likes making money and believes that there should be a positive return on his investments.
+He is a shrewd businessman who likes making money and believes that there should be a positive return on his investments.

-Yoda is a master marketer but the digital marketing world changed rapidly while he was focused on training the Galaxies next leaders, building his brand and running his business.
-Yoda is not an SEO expert but knows that it is important for his business.
+Yoda is a master marketer but the digital marketing world changed rapidly while he was focused on training the Galaxy’s next leaders, building his brand and running his business.
+Yoda is not an SEO expert, but knows that it is important for his business.
 Yoda isn’t going to panic about that because he knows there are SEO experts that can help.

-He believes in working with experts to help him solve problems that’s why he works with Han Solo, Chewbacca and some badass Ewoks to fight the Evil Empire.
+He believes in working with experts to help him solve problems, and that’s why he works with Han Solo, Chewbacca and some badass Ewoks to fight the Evil Empire.
 Yoda never let schooling get in the way of his education so he knows he will find the right information and act on it.
-He knows that you reap what you sow and is willing to learn and future proof his business.
+He knows that you reap what you sow, and is willing to learn and future proof his business.

-Yoda this ones for you.
-I’m going to give you 5 SEO Tips so you can do Search like the bad ass galaxy saving Jedi Master that you are.
-Yoda if SEO was your craft these are the tips you would give to those who were willing to learn.
+Yoda, this one’s for you.
+I’m going to give you 5 SEO Tips so you can search like the badass galaxy saving Jedi Master that you are.
+Yoda, if SEO was your craft, then these are the tips you would give to those who were willing to learn.
 I’m also going to use some of your awesome quotes to help frame some of my points.

 1.Focus on Content Marketing not SEO

-This might seem like a strange SEO tip but you should be doing content marketing and using technical SEO and data as part of the process.
+The focus on content marketing might seem like a strange SEO tip, but you should be doing content marketing and using technical SEO and data as part of the process.

-In fact if you speak to some SEOs they will tell you that SEO has evolved to Content Marketing, Inbound Marketing or simply put Growth Marketing.
-Some hate having SEO in their title and even work real hard to not have it attached to them because it sometimes comes with crippling connotations if you are trying to create content.
-Moz even dropped the SEO from its name because to create growth and amazing content you have to go beyond search engine optimization.
+In fact, if you speak to some SEOs they will tell you that SEO has evolved to Content Marketing, Inbound Marketing or simply into Growth Marketing.
+Some hate having SEO in their title and even work real hard to not have it attached to them because it can come with crippling connotations if you are trying to create content.
+Moz even dropped the SEO from its name because to create growth and amazing content, you have to go beyond search engine optimization.

 Some people actually can’t comprehend that SEOs now focus on creating high quality content.
-However with the growth of e-commerce and mobile this understanding is literally the difference between making money or not.
-As a content marketer you do have to know how to write and understand how to tell compelling stories which arguable may be a challenge for some SEOs.
-However the point is that most people’s concept of SEO is from the early late 90s-early 2000s when we were keyword stuffing and spamming the web with low quality content, link farms and creepy link building directories.
-It makes sense that people question our content creation ability but they must get over it.
+However, with the growth of e-commerce and mobile this nuanced understanding is literally the difference between making money or not.
+As a content marketer, you do have to know how to write and understand, how to tell compelling stories which may be a challenge for some SEOs.
+However, the point is that most people’s concept of SEO is from the early late 90s-early 2000s when we were keyword stuffing and spamming the web with low quality content, link farms, and creepy link building directories.
+It makes sense that people question our content creation ability, but they must get over it.
 Content marketing drives business growth and SEOs have evolved and are leading the charge.

-- Research & Ideate topics: Identify topics and trends that have high search demand, social engagement, that are possibly trending and most importantly your company has the right to speak about.
+- Research & Identify topics: Identify topics and trends that have high search demand and social engagement that are possibly trending and, most importantly, your company has the right to speak about.

-- Optimize: The content should be optimized for organic search on what ever platform it lives on.
+- Optimize: The content should be optimized for organic search on whatever platform it lives on.
 Google is just one of many search engines.
-YouTube, Facebook, Pinterest, Apple’s App Store and even Amazon are search engines as well.
+YouTube, Facebook, Pinterest, Apple’s App Store and even Amazon are search engines to consider utilizing as well.

-- Amplification: All content should be promoted via different channels so you can determine which channel (social, search, email, native etc) drives results and even deeper which element with in each channel works the best (i.e Facebook vs Twitter etc).Think about it this way, each piece of content you create is like your baby.
-When you make a baby would you just let it sit there hoping that the world would find it and pay attention to it?
-No you wouldn’t you would pay money to dress it, educate it and send it off out in the world with financial support until it is successful enough to start paying you back.
+- Amplification: All content should be promoted via different channels so you can determine which channel (social, search, email, native etc) drives results.
+On a deeper level, you should look at which element within each channel works the best (i.e Facebook vs Twitter etc).Think about it this way: each piece of content you create is like your baby.
+When you make a baby, would you just let it sit there hoping that the world would find it and pay attention to it?
+No, you wouldn’t.
+You would pay money to dress it, educate it, and send it off out into the world with financial support until it is successful enough to start paying you back.
 That’s basically how you should think about any piece of content you create for your brand.
-Native Advertising is one of the best places to invest in content amplification.
+Native advertising is one of the best places to invest in content amplification.
 You can promote your content for incredibly low cost per clicks.
-This is because on Google and other search engines CPC are set by vertical, content quality and your ability to pay.
-So the health care and legal industries are going to pay a ton per click because their keywords are more expensive and there are a lot of people willing to pay serious money for those terms.
-The basic laws of supply and demand apply here and it can cost a lot.
-In contrast in native advertising you are usually not bidding on keywords (some times you can), in addition native placements usually perform incredibly well because they are contextually relevant to the content on the page around it.
+This is because on Google and other search engines CPC are set by vertical, content quality, and your ability to pay.
+So the health care and legal industries are going to pay a ton per click because their keywords are more expensive, and there are a lot of people willing to pay serious money for those terms.
+The basic laws of supply and demand apply here, and it can cost a lot.
+In contrast, in Native advertising you are usually not bidding on keywords (though you sometimes can).
+In addition, native placements usually perform incredibly well because they are contextually relevant to the content on the page around it.

-- Facebook Example: For example I just boosted a post on Facebook for $30 and got incredible engagement in a cost effective manner.
+Facebook example: For example, I just boosted a post on Facebook for $30 and got incredible engagement in a cost effective manner.
 This is because of how well I can target people on Facebook.
 The post targets people who will respond to the post when they see it.
-So the shares, clicks and comments keep rolling in.
-Now that I know this post does well with in Facebook.
-I’m going to spend some time writing an actual article on the topic because I know people care about the topic.
+So the shares, clicks, and comments keep rolling in.
+Now that I know this post does well on Facebook, I’m going to spend some time writing an actual article on the topic because I know people care about the topic.